Artifact-Virtual/.github/profile/README.md

 ## Overview

-Artifact Virtual is building the ARC—an ecosystem for transparent, ethical, and self-governing AI.
+ARC is an ecosystem for transparent, ethical, and self-governing AI.
 Our mission: to advance scientific discovery and digital governance through a living, evolving framework.

 ---